-If you do work as a contractor or other service provider toward real property, then you should have a firm understanding of construction lien rights in Florida.
+If you work as a contractor or other service provider toward real property, then you should have a firm understanding of construction lien rights in Florida.
 Florida’s lien law balances the protection of contractors and property owners when it comes to receiving payment for home improvements and other construction contracts.
 Get your questions answered when it comes to construction liens with our comprehensive guide.

 What Is a Construction Lien?